 - A few spots on top of the head

-I layer more color on the cheeks to make them pop.
+More color is layered on the cheeks to make them pop.

-Next, I use turquoise blue to paint whatever he's hiding behind.
-Even though I don't define what it is, the blue adds a fun contrast.
+Next, turquoise blue is used to paint whatever the rabbit is hiding behind.
+Even without defining it, the blue adds fun contrast.

 - Azure and sepia for light touches to the base